New Zealand Fungarium - Te Kohinga Hekaheka o Aotearoa

 Public Note:

-Mixture of dark brown apothecia (with dark red brown hymenium) and bright white (with yellow hymenium) apothecia mixed together on same pie4ce of host tissue.
-Micro-morphologically they seem the same - or perhaps a hint of a suggestion that the excipular cells linger in the brown apothecium, and para not quite as wide?.
-Same as PDD 116661?
+Mixture of dark brown apothecia (with dark red brown hymenium), pale brown apotheciua with yellowish hymenium and bright white (with yellow hymenium) apothecia mixed together on same piece of host tissue.
+Micro-morphologically they seem the same - or perhaps a hint of a suggestion that the excipular cells longer and narrower in the brown apothecium, and para not quite as wide?.
+Dark brown matches PDD 116661, white matches TTT1310

 P.R.
 Johnston, Jan 2021